 Ainslie School follows the ACT Education Directorate's Policy which describes each school's 'Priority Enrolment Area' (PEA).
 Students within this area have automatic placement to their area school.
 For Ainslie School this includes the suburbs of Reid, Braddon, Acton and a section of Ainslie (south of Wakefield Avenue) and the Civic area.
 More information, including information about the PEA for Ainslie School, can be found on the Education Directorate's website.

-Children from outside the PEA may be enrolled at Ainslie School subject to vacancies.
+ACT resident children from outside the PEA may be enrolled at Ainslie School subject to vacancies.
 Please email the school's enrolment officer at firstname.lastname@example.org

 New Parents to the school